BASIC CONDITIONS OF EMPLOYMENT ACT

 AMENDMENTS TO LEAVE PROVISIONS

-The practical effect of this is that employees will as of 1 January 2020 be entitled to a number of new types of leave not previously provided for.
+The practical effect of this is that employees will now be entitled to a number of new types of leave not previously provided for.

-The BCEA now provides for the following leave:
+The BCEA will in future provide for the following leave:

 • 10 consecutive days parental leave